2022-fall-comp-880/project-deepika-pooja/DESIGN.md

             float representing average gross in given years.

 * Create the method gross_avg with the parameter of year_list.
-* If the length of self.dic is equal to zero return zero.
+* If the given year is not in the self.dic make it to zero and return zero.
-* Create a empty list gross_list to store the output.
+* Create empty list gross_list to store the output.
 * In for loop assign the self.dic to g_a.
   * If self.dic of g_a and year in year_list.
   * Append the self.dic of g_a and gross to gross_list.
-* If length of gross_list is equal to zero, return zero.
+* If given year doesn't have any gross avg make length of gross_list is equal to zero, return zero.
 * Return the sum of gross_list to the length of gross_list.

 ### def avg_genre_dur(self, genre: str) -> float: